Analysis | Tucker Carlson wants to convert empathy for migrants into hatred of Democrats

 Last week, you may recall, Carlson successfully managed to draw attention to himself by embracing the idea that immigration to the United States would functionally “replace” Americans who already live here.
 He presented this as simply an observation about voting patterns, but even he recognized that his rhetoric overlapped with views held by white nationalists.

-“Oh, the, you know, white replacement theor– no, no, no,” Carlson said, referring to White replacement theory, before catching himself.
+“Oh, the, you know, White replacement theor — no, no, no,” Carlson said, referring to White replacement theory, before catching himself.
 “This is a voting rights question.
-I have less political power because they're importing a brand new electorate.
+I have less political power because they’re importing a brand new electorate.
 Why should I sit back and take that?”

 That caveat that he wasn't explicitly talking about the racist doctrine that a group on the political left aims to replace White Americans with non-Whites (even as he explicitly argued that this was what was happening) gave Carlson the cover he needed with Fox News's higher-ups.